Rebranding a 30 Year Early Learning Center for Modern Families

 Website visit → Program interest → Schedule a Tour → In-person visit → Enrollment conversation

-By reducing friction, the website now helps busy parents make decisions.
-They can explore the program, build trust, and take action immediately, even outside regular office hours.
+By making things easier, the website now helps busy parents explore the program, build trust, and take action right away—even after hours.

 Key Insight